lmissel/System.IO.MemoryMappedFiles.Commands/README.md

 ## Installation

-To install and run this module, save the module to one of the appropriate PowerShell paths, and use `Import-Module`.
+To install and run this module, package the Module folder in one of the appropriate PowerShell paths and use Import-Module.

-The paths where you can install this module are located in the `$env:PSModulePath` global variable.
-For example, a common path to save a module on a system would be `%SystemRoot%/users/<user>/Documents/PowerShell/Modules/<moduleName>`.
-Be sure to create a directory for this module that uses the same name as the script module, even if it's only a single `.psm1` file.
-If you didn't save this module to one of these paths, you would have to specify the module's location in the `Import-Module` command.
-Otherwise, PowerShell wouldn't be able to find the module.
+The paths where you can install this module are in the `$env:PSModulePath` global variable.
+For example, a common path to store a module on a system would be `%SystemRoot%/users/<user>/Documents/PowerShell/Modules/<moduleName>`.
+Be sure to create a directory for this module that uses the same name `System.IO.MemoryMappedFiles.Commands` as the script module.
+If you did not save this module in one of these paths, you must specify the location of the module in the Import-Module command.
+Otherwise, PowerShell would not be able to find the module.

-Starting with PowerShell, if you've placed this module in one of the PowerShell module paths, you don't need to explicitly import it. this module is automatically loaded when a user calls this function.
+Starting with PowerShell, if you've placed this module in one of the PowerShell module paths, you don't need to explicitly import it.
+This module is automatically loaded when a user calls a function of the module.
 For more information about the module path, see [Importing a PowerShell Module](https://docs.microsoft.com/en-us/powershell/scripting/developer/module/importing-a-powershell-module?view=powershell-7.1) and [Modifying the PSModulePath Installation Path](https://docs.microsoft.com/en-us/powershell/scripting/developer/module/modifying-the-psmodulepath-installation-path?view=powershell-7.1).

 To remove this module from active service in the current PowerShell session, use `Remove-Module -name System.IO.MemoryMappedFiles.Commands`.